Community and Public Health Nutrition PG (9468.1)

 - AND attain at-least 50% in the overall unit.

 Students will not be able to resubmit assignments.
 If students do not attain at least a pass grade in this unit, they will not be able to progress to 8663 Community Nutrition Practicum PG.
-The Master of Nutrition and Dietetics is a program accredited with the Dietitians Association of Australia, which requires that students obtain at least a pass grade in the theoretical components of their course, in order to progress to practicum placements.
+The Master of Nutrition and Dietetics is a program accredited with the Dietitians Australia, which requires that students obtain at least a pass grade in the theoretical components of their course, in order to progress to practicum placements.

 Submit your assignment online via Canvas as a word document.
 Keep a copy of your assignment and be prepared to produce it within 24 hours, if requested.
 Under normal circumstances, assignments will be marked within 3 weeks of submission.
 Late assignments will be marked at the convenience of the unit convener.